Jeopardy!: Theme music

 Since the debut of Jeopardy! in 1964, several songs and arrangements have been used as the theme music, most of which were composed by Griffin.
 The main theme for the original Jeopardy! series was "Take Ten", composed by Griffin's wife Julann.
 The All-New Jeopardy! opened with "January, February, March" and closed with "Frisco Disco", both of which were composed by Griffin himself.

 The best-known theme song on Jeopardy! is "Think!", originally composed by Griffin under the title "A Time for Tony", as a lullaby for his son.
 "Think!" has always been used for the 30-second period in Final Jeopardy! when the contestants write down their responses, and since the syndicated version debuted in 1984, a rendition of that tune has been used as the main theme song.
 "Think!" has become so popular that it has been used in many different contexts, from sporting events to weddings; "its 30-second countdown has become synonymous with any deadline pressure".
 Griffin estimated that the use of "Think!" had earned him royalties of over $70 million throughout his lifetime.
 "Think!" led Griffin to win the Broadcast Music, Inc. (BMI) President's Award in 2003, and during GSN's 2009 Game Show Awards special, it was named "Best Game Show Theme Song".
 In 1997, the main theme (later rearranged in 2001) and Final Jeopardy!
 "Think!" cue were rearranged by Steve Kaplan, who served as music director until his December 2003 death.
 Then in 2008, the Jeopardy! music package was rearranged again, this time by Chris Bell Music & Sound Design.
-The newest version of the main theme, which draws elements from the 2008 arrangement, was composed by Bleeding Fingers Music and has been used since season 38.
+A fully synthesized version of the main theme, which is based on the 2008 arrangement, was composed by Bleeding Fingers Music and has been used since 2021.